 The treatments offered to children will depend on two factors, their age and their type of anxiety.
 Talking therapies such as Cognitive Behavioural Therapy (CBT) are the most common way to treat childhood anxiety.
 The aim of CBT is to change the way the child thinks about their anxiety and in turn how they behave when they feel anxious.
 It finds the cause of the anxiety and will equip the child with methods they can use if they start to feel anxious in their daily life.
 The result being that the child can cope with the feelings themselves and their anxiety is manageable, no longer affecting their everyday life and activities in a significant manner.

-If you have any questions about childhood anxiety and would like to speak to a professional for information and advice, visit our ‘Ask The Expert’ page on our website, and we will get back to you within 24 hours.
+If you have any questions about childhood anxiety and would like to speak to a professional for information and advice, book a free peer support session on our website.